What are vaccinations and what are their purpose?

-Employers may wish to talk to their staff about Coronavirus (COVID-19) vaccines and the benefits of being vaccinated.
+Employers may wish to talk to their staff members about vaccines and the benefits of being vaccinated.
 Employers may wish to share:

-if employees will be paid for time off work to get or recover from the vaccine
+whether staff members will be paid for time taken off work to get or to recover from vaccinations

-if staff are encouraged to be vaccinated before returning to the workplace (remember that you cannot force staff to get a vaccine)
+whether staff members are encouraged to be vaccinated (remember that you cannot force staff members to get any vaccines)

-Employers may wish to consider offering benefits or incentives to get the vaccine, including:
+Employers may wish to consider offering benefits for getting vaccinated, including:

 paid time off for vaccination appointments

-paying staff their usual pay for sick leave due to vaccine side effects, instead of statutory sick pay (SSP)
+paying staff their usual pay for sick leave due to vaccine side effects (ie instead of just statutory sick pay (SSP))

 not counting vaccine-related absences in absence records or towards HR 'trigger' points in the employer’s Sickness policy

-Any decision reached after such discussions should be recorded in writing in, for example, a vaccination policy.
+Any decision reached after such discussions should be recorded in writing.
 It should be in line with existing Disciplinary and Grievance policies.
-Before adopting a vaccination policy, employers should consider:
+Before adopting an employee vaccination policy, employers should consider:

-informing staff members that for travel for work, especially to high-risk countries, the vaccine may be necessary
+informing staff members that, for travel for work, especially to high-risk countries, certain vaccinations may be necessary

 Employers should also: